brimdata/geoip-conn/README.md

 If you have Zeek compiled with
 [GeoLocation support](https://docs.zeek.org/en/current/frameworks/geoip.html),
-this package will populate fields in Zeek `conn` logs for each originating and responding IP that describe:
+this package will add a nested record called `geo` to the `conn` log that conains fields for each originating and responding IP that describe:

 * Country code
 * Region